ariane-emory/aelisp/doc/gc-planning.md

 Unused files - not presently in use and being ignored entirely for now:
 - alist.h/c.

-Files that could be temporarily excluded to build a minimal test case:
+Files that could be excluded from a minimal GC test case:
 - All core files.
 - capture.h
 - common.h/c.